dinh/dashboard-sample/README.md

 following [site](http://dashboard.zmaytechstack.com/) with almost no `js`.
 There were a few goals in mind:

-1. Implement just a few of the features that are a part of [koyfin's](https://app.koyfin.com/) website without any `js` and in doing so show that you can get a lot of the same feel and functionality as a site using a front-end `js` library (e.g., `REACT`).
+1. Implement just a few of the features that are a part of [koyfin's](https://app.koyfin.com/) website without any `js` and in doing so show that you can get a lot of the same feel and functionality as a site using a front-end framework (e.g., `REACT`).
-2. Show a more robust example than is typically found, but that is also very simple and easy to follow.
+2. Show a more decently robust example, but that is also very simple and easy to follow.
 3. Minimal `JavaScript` Dependencies.
 Only three were needed:
     1. [HTMX](https://htmx.org/)
     2. [Plotly](https://plotly.com/python/)
     3. [Tabulator](http://tabulator.info/)

-We will walk through a couple of the features but I'd encourage those interested to explore the code to get a better sense of what is going on.
+We will walk through a couple of the features, but I'd encourage those interested to explore the code to get a better sense of what is going on.
 Setup instructions are provided in the appendix.